Buying property in Charente-Maritime

 What can you buy for your money in the Charente-Maritime?

 Charente-Maritime is mostly rural, with more houses than apartments.
-However, its many inlets and islands mean it has a long coastline on the Bay of Biscay: ideal for those who love the sea, and also offering rental potential too.
+However, its many inlets and islands mean it has a long coastline on the Bay of Biscay: ideal for those who love the sea, and also offers rental potential too.

 Charente-Maritime is a popular area as it combines the countryside appeal of the nearby Charente with a coastal climate.
 It claims to be one of the sunniest departments in France, second only to the French Riviera.